-At the beginning of each section is a header containing the video standard, preset number and preset name.
+At the beginning of each section is a header containing the video standard, preset number and preset name as shown below.
 You can edit the preset number and name to best suit your needs.
 Preset names are limited to 16 alphanumeric characters.
 Preset numbers are restricted to the range 0 to 9.